Vol-au-vent: International varieties

-Vol-au-vents became popular in the United Kingdom during the 1970s.
-These small puff-pastry cases filled with savoury ingredients, such as chicken, seafood, or mushrooms, became a common feature at dinner parties, buffets, and festive gatherings.
+Vol-au-vents became popular in the United Kingdom during the 1960s.
+These small puff-pastry cases filled with savoury ingredients, such as chicken, seafood, or mushrooms, became a common feature at dinner parties, buffets, and festive gatherings and weddings.
 The trend for vol-au-vents was part of a broader culinary fascination with French-inspired dishes during the decade.
 Their versatility and the ability to prepare them in advance made them an attractive option for hosts looking to impress their guests.
 This surge in popularity can be attributed to the growing interest in sophisticated and elegant party foods, which reflected the social and cultural trends of the time.